Adaptation to climate change

 The full responses will be published for public consultation in early 2024 before a final programme is laid in the Scottish Parliament in Autumn 2024.

 Driving adaptation across Scotland

-We fund Adaptation Scotland to provide advice and support to help organisations, businesses and communities adapt to the impacts of climate change.
+We also fund the Adaptation Scotland programme to provide practical advice and support to help organisations, businesses and communities adapt to the impacts of climate change.
 Examples of initiatives supported through the programme include the Adaptation Capability Framework tool, the Community Climate Adaptation Routemap, the Adaptation Finance Guide and Business Cases, and the Climate Hazards and Resilience in the Workplace tools.

 Expanding and improving the evidence base around climate change adaptation through research is vital to help support the implementation of adaptation policy and achieve the high-level outcomes set out in the current SCCAP.

 A few examples of recently published research projects in the adaptation space include the following:

 - a report mapping the impacts of a changing climate on Scottish agriculture